charlispilecki/charlispilecki.github.io/README.md

 the page I created will provide them with much of the necessary information needed for them to consider me for a position.

 I included sections titled "About Me," "Projects," and "Contact."
-The "Projects" section is very sparse and empty right now, but I will eventually have projects I can add there.
+For this updated portfolio, I included links to several of my most recent works and screenshots of the websites.
+I also added a link to the PDF version of my resume and a my Github profile link in the "Contact" section.

 More specifically:

 For the HTML
-* I utilized Bootstrap to make formatting the webpage easier and more responsive; most notably, the column and row classes, and many of my styling elements
-* I also added the Javascript component of Bootstrap simply to activate the navigation bar menu when in mobile mode
+* I added the Javascript component of Bootstrap simply to activate the navigation bar menu when in mobile mode
 * Created image cards for the "Projects" and "Contact" section

 For the CSS
+* I utilized Bootstrap and Bulma to make formatting the webpage easier and more responsive; most notably, the column and row classes, and many of my styling elements
 * Sparingly utilized CSS for the body and footer formatting/styling and also to improve some page and text spacing
 * Hover and zoom function for the "Projects" section